emilyaikens/Fish-Collector/README.md

 ## Icebox

 * Make this app more functional.
 I built it more for the practice than anything else.
 I would like to revisit the models and create a site that could actually be used to log biological surveys or collections.
 This would involve restructuring some of the relationships as well.

+* Create CSS for this page.
+Right now it is styled with a Materialize (Material Design by Google).